vinayyadav3016/vinayyadav3016.github.io/pages/about.md

 ---
 layout: page
-title: about
+title: About
 ---

-Karl Broman is Professor in the
+Vinay Yadav is Analytic Specialist in the
 [Department of Biostatistics &amp; Medical Informatics](http://www.biostat.wisc.edu) at the University of Wisconsin&ndash;Madison;
 research in statistical genetics; developer of